top of page

 VOTE MARK FAULK JUNE 16, 2026!!

 The June 16, 2026, Oklahoma County Commissioner election will shape the county’s future for 30 years.
-Mark Faulk opposes raising taxes to build a LARGER jail.
-He will work to reduce incarceration by implementing mental health and addiction treatment, housing first to alleviate homelessness, cite and release policies for low level offenders, and sensible bail reform.
+Mark Faulk opposes raising taxes to build a larger jail that will increase incarceration.
+He will work to reduce incarceration by implementing mental health and addiction treatment, housing first programs to alleviate homelessness, cite and release policies for low level offenders, and sensible bail reform.
 This will allow us to build a SMALLER, more affordable, humane jail without sacrificing public safety, and free up taxpayer money for critical infrastructure and other projects.

 VOLUNTEER!!!